Cycles in the de Rham cohomology of abelian varieties over number fields: Frobenius Tori and the Mumford--Tate conjecture

 \subsection{The Mumford--Tate conjecture and the proofs of \Cref{thm_Q} and \Cref{thm_QMT}}

-\begin{conj}[Mumford--Tate] For any rational prime $\ell$, we have $G_\ell^\circ=G\MT\otimes \bQ_\ell$ via the comparison isomorphism between the \'etale and the Betti cohomologies. \end{conj}
+\begin{conj}[Mumford--Tate] For any rational prime $\ell$, we have $G_\ell^\circ(A)=G\MT(A)\otimes \bQ_\ell$ via the comparison isomorphism between the \'etale and the Betti cohomologies. \end{conj}

-\begin{lemma} If \Cref{conjMT} holds for the abelian variety $A$, then the reductive groups $G_\ell$, $G^L$, $G_{\mathrm{dR}}$, and $G\MT$ have the same rank. \end{lemma}
+\begin{lemma} If \Cref{conjMT} holds for the abelian variety $A$, then the reductive groups $G_\ell(A)$, $G_\aT(A)$, and $G\MT(A)$ have the same rank. \end{lemma}

 \begin{proof} \Cref{conjMT} implies that $G_\ell$ and $G\MT$ have the same rank.
 Then by \Cref{Tvmax}, there are infinitely many finite places $v$ such that the Frobenius torus $T_v$ is a maximal torus of $G\MT$.
-Since $T_v$ is a subtorus of $G^L$ except for finitely many $v$, we have that $G^L$ and hence $G_{\mathrm{dR}}$ have the same rank as $G\MT$ by \Cref{dRTinMT}. \end{proof}
+Since, for these infinitely many places, $T_v$ is a subtorus of $G_\aT$ except for finitely many $v$, we have that $G_\aT$ has the same rank as $G\MT$ by \Cref{dRTinMT}. \end{proof}

 The assertion of the above lemma is equivalent to the Mumford--Tate conjecture by the following lemma due to Zarhin and the Faltings isogeny theorem (see for example \cite{Vasiu}*{Sec.
 1.1}).

 \begin{lemma}[\cite{Zar}*{Sec.
 5, key lemma}] Let $V$ be a vector space over a field of characteristic zero and $H\subset G\subset \GL(V)$ be connected reductive groups.
 Assume that $H$ and $G$ have the same rank and the same centralizer in $\End(V)$.
 Then $H=G$. \end{lemma}